microprediction/timemachines/README.md

 What's different:

+   - **Simple k-step ahead forecasts** in functional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).

-   - **Simple canonical functional use** of *some* functionality from packages like fbprophet, pmdarima, tbats, tsa, pmdarima, neuralprophet and their ilk.
+   - **Simple canonical use** of *some* functionality from packages like river, fbprophet, pmdarima, tbats, tsa, neuralprophet, orbit and their ilk.
 Sadly most of these are slow but...

-   - **Simple fast accurate alternatives** to popular time series packages that are often faster, lighter and more accurate (e.g. [thinking](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py))
+   - **Simple fast accurate alternatives** to popular time series packages (for example [thinking](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) skaters perform well in the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html))

-   - **Simple, ongoing empirical evaluation**.
-See the [leaderboards](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) in the accompanying repository [timeseries-elo-ratings](https://github.com/microprediction/timeseries-elo-ratings).
+   - **Ongoing, incremental, empirical evaluation**.
+Again, see the [leaderboards](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) produced by the accompanying repository [timeseries-elo-ratings](https://github.com/microprediction/timeseries-elo-ratings).
 Assessment is always out of sample and uses *live*, constantly updating real-world data from [microprediction.org](https://www.microprediction.org/browse_streams.html).

-   - **Simple k-step ahead forecasts** in functional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).

    - **Simple tuning** with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/hyper.py) facilitated by [HumpDay](https://github.com/microprediction/humpday), which provides canonical functional use of scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, skopt, dlib, nlopt, bayesian-optimization, nevergrad and more.

-   - **Simple evaluation** with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/evaluation/evaluators.py) using metrics like RMSE or energy distances.

-   - **Simple stacking** of models with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py).
-The functional form makes other types of model combination easy as well.
+   - **Simple stacking, ensembling and combining** of models.
+The function form makes it easy to do this with one line of code, quite often (again, see [thinking.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) for an illustration).

   - **Simpler deployment**.
 There is no state, other that that explicitly returned to the caller.
 For many models state is a pure Python dictionary and thus trivially converted to JSON and back.

 **NO CLASSES**  **NO DATAFRAMES** **NO CEREMONY**